Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/1_urdf.md

     > Note: Going from Unity world space to ROS world space requires a conversion.
 Unity's `(x,y,z)` is equivalent to the ROS `(z,-x,y)` coordinate.

 1. On the Controller script of the top-level `niryo_one` object, set the Stiffness to `10000` and the Damping to `100`.
 Set the Speed to `30` and the Acceleration to `10`.
     > Note: You can find information on how these parameters are used in calculations by articulation bodies by referencing [this](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/master/tutorials/urdf_importer/urdf_appendix.md#guide-to-write-your-own-controller) technical guide for writing a custom controller.
-For our purposes these settings will allow the robot to stay in position without the joints slipping.
+For our purposes, these settings will allow the robot to stay in position without the joints slipping.

     ![](img/1_controller.png)